mvidner/ctoolu/README.md

 are defined in YAML files under `/usr/share/ctoolu` (for system-wide installations) or `$HOME/.local/share/ctoolu` (for per-user installations).
 See the existing files for example syntax.

+## Support / known issues

+Please visit https://github.com/mvidner/ctoolu/issues to see known issues and report new issues or feature requests.

 ## License